nginxinc/nginx-gateway-fabric/docs/proposals/README.md

 Enhancement Proposal is to achieve consensus on the objectives before filling out the details of implementation.
 Set the [status](#status) field in the Enhancement Proposal document to "Provisional".

 Open a Pull Request with your Enhancement Proposal and work with the reviewers to get the necessary approvals.

-> Note:
->
-> All Enhancement Proposals should be placed in the [docs/proposals](/docs/proposals) directory.
+All Enhancement Proposals should be placed in the [docs/proposals](/docs/proposals) directory.

 ### 4. Document Implementation Details